 A number of officers and staff came together to disrupt organised crime groups in Buckinghamshire who are linked to a number of offences such as thefts, robberies and other serious offences.

-The day of action will enhance our work that goes on every day to tackle serious and organised crime, not just in Buckinghamshire but across the Thames Valley, and we will continue to collaborate closely with our partners.
+The day of action will enhance the work that goes on every day to tackle serious and organised crime, not just in Buckinghamshire but across the Thames Valley, and they say they will continue to collaborate closely with their partners.

 Superintendent Euan Livingstone, who led the operation, said: “Following last month’s day of action, we have made a significant impact on organised crime groups operating across Buckinghamshire.